neondatabase/website/content/docs/guides/branch-restore.md

 You can use this backup to rollback the restore operation if necessary.
 The backup branches are listed on the **Branches** page in the Neon Console among your other branches.

 <Admonition type="note" title="Can you delete a backup branch?">
-Unfortunately, not at this time.
-A backup branch is the parent of a restored branch, and you cannot delete a parent branch without first removing its child branches.
-Support for deleting backup branches is expected in a future release.
+[Early Access Program](/docs/introduction/roadmap#join-the-neon-early-access-program) users can delete a backup branch created by a restore operation on a root branch, which is the initial branch created with your Neon project.
+Your root branch is typically named `main` unless you've renamed it.
+However, removing a backup branch created by a restore operation on a non-root branch is not yet supported.

-In the meantime, if you're certain you no longer need a backup branch, you can free up its storage space by connecting to the branch and dropping its databases or tables. **Be sure to connect to the correct branch when doing this**.
-You can connect to a backup branch like any other branch via the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or an SQL client like [psql](/docs/connect/query-with-psql-editor).
+If you cannot delete a backup branch, and you're certain you no longer need the data in a backup branch, you can free up its storage space by connecting to the branch and dropping its databases or tables. **Be sure to connect to the correct branch when doing this**.
+You can connect to a backup branch just like any other branch via the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or an SQL client like [psql](/docs/connect/query-with-psql-editor).

-If backup branches clutter your **Branches** page, consider renaming them.
+To keep your **Branches** page organized, consider renaming backup branches that you plan to keep.
 For example, you can prefix their names with a `z` to move them to the bottom of the list.
 See [Rename a branch](/docs/manage/branches#rename-a-branch) for details.
 </Admonition>

 This backup becomes the parent of your original branch, which makes rolling back the restore operation simple: [Reset from parent](/docs/manage/branches#reset-a-branch-from-parent).